← Back to Library

 Note that word: specifically.

 Conventional explosives aimed at fuel depots don’t qualify.
-Even when everyone involved knows, with scientific certainty, that the resulting fires will release toxic hydrocarbon compounds, sulfur oxides, and nitrogen oxides into a ...
+Even when everyone involved knows, with scientific certainty, that the resulting fires will release toxic hydrocarbon compounds, sulfur oxides, and nitrogen oxides into a densely ...